-You’ve seen what this crappy writing looks like in the form of 10-paragraph blog posts that pop up, when searching for a simple query like “how to make toast.”
+You’ve seen what this crappy writing looks like in the form of 10-paragraph blog posts that pop up when you search for a simple query like “how to make toast.”
 (Seriously, go search it.
 This 4662-word post is one of the top results.)
 Why would someone write that much crap for such a simple search query?
-Because Google (a computer) likes it.)
-Search engines favor long, typically poorly written content.
-This means, when we see AI-writing jump into the scene, it doesn’t look any different.
-Hopefully, search engines realize long crappy content isn’t great helpful content in the future.
+Because Google (a computer) likes it.
+Search engines favor long and typically poorly-written content.
+This means, when we see AI writing jump into the scene, it doesn’t look any different.
+Hopefully, search engines realize long crappy content isn’t helpful content in the future.

 This is why using AI to write articles is remarkable for most people.
-Like lukewarm water, it feels fairly… well normal.
-That is, until we experience a hot steam shower or a soak in the hot tub with essential oils.
-That’s an experience, and experiences change minds, and hearts.
+Like lukewarm water, it feels fairly, well… normal.
+Normal, that is, until we experience a hot steam shower or a soak in the hot tub with essential oils.
+That’s an experience, and experiences change minds and hearts.
 Experiences inspire action.
-AI writing is good, from a technology standpoint, but in the words of Jim Collins “Good is the enemy of great.
+AI writing is good, from a technology standpoint, but in the words of Jim Collins, “Good is the enemy of great.
 And that is one of the key reasons why we have so little that becomes great.”

 Using AI to write articles means you’re a part of the pack.
 It means you’re barely recognizable from everyone else.
-If that’s your goal.
-Mmmk.
-But if you want to outsell your competition, change habits, or inspire action.
+If that’s your goal… Mmmk.
+But do you want to outsell your competition, change habits, or inspire action?
 Write it yourself or hire a great writer.